LilianBernot/NLP_ministere/Investigations.md

 Substitutions :
 - data/0005205103/2023-10-16_AP-auto_modificatif_pixtral.html
 - data/0005205103/2016-03-02_APC-auto_pixtral.html
+- data/0005302750/2022-11-07_APC-auto_pixtral.html

 In both cases, chapitre name is "ABROGATION DE DISPOSITIONS ANTERIEURES".

 TODO :
-- extract all mentioned articles with code
+- [x] extract all mentioned articles with code
-- create syntax to delete some like "VU" : 1525 -> 944 mentions
+- [x] create syntax to delete some like "VU" : 1525 -> 944 mentions
 - better parsing and storing :
-    - store by arrêté
-    - store by article inside the arrêté
+    - [x] store by arrêté
-    - clean the texts : space before and after dates
+    - [x]clean the texts : space before and after dates
+    - [] store by article inside the arrêté : hard.
+Should investigate more on the structure of the html files.
+    - [] store mentions by the mentionned article.
+Structure should be like ```mentioning_article : { mentioned_article : text, ...}```
 - category detection : implement that